 You need to be crystal clear about your underlying purpose for plot purchase.
 This will set up the course for required market research and analysis.
 You may buy the plot as just a short-term investment for 2-5 years or a long-term one for more than a decade.
 You may also consider buying it to build a home or sell a ready home with the plot.

 Instead of restricting yourself to researching only about the locality and plot size and shape in the current market, you should adopt a wider perspective by going beyond.
-You need to check for any further planned developments like industrial, infrastructural, airports, railways, etc. A smart approach is to buy a plot where there are compelling factors that will appreciate its price.
+You need to check for any further planned developments like industrial, infrastructural, airports, railways, etc. A smart approach is to buy one where there are compelling factors that will appreciate its price.
 That will yield the sought-after benefit from the investment made.

 This is an extremely important factor to be checked.
 The plot must be vacant without any encroachments.
 The plot you are about to select must have a clear title.
 It should not be in any dispute whatsoever.
-Furthermore, the plot category has to be clearly mentioned like commercial, agricultural or residential.
+Furthermore, the category has to be clearly mentioned like commercial, agricultural or residential.

 Once you have confirmed the title clearance positively, then you will need a few more documents before you proceed with the plot purchase.

 This document is issued by the Sub-Registrar stating that there is no financial or legal liability on the owner and the details of the owner.
 You must check the property tax receipts to confirm that payments made are up to date.